 When an employee has produced evidence of pretext, the issue is generally one for the jury.
 See Hilde v.
 City of Eveleth, 777 F.3d 998, 1006-08 (8th Cir.
 2015) (there were genuine issues of material fact as to whether employer discriminated against employee because of age where there was evidence that commissioners altered employee’s scores because of concern that he was retirement eligible and awarded position to younger employee who would not be retirement eligible for seven years); Tramp v.
 Associated Underwriters, Inc., 768 F.3d at 802-03 (there were fact issues as to whether employer’s expressed concern about health care costs was a proxy for concern about employees’ age; employer told health insurer that it expected rate decrease after losing its “oldest and sickest employees”).
+But see King v.
+Guardian ad Litem Board, 39 F.4th 979, 987 (8th Cir.
+2022) (affirming summary judgment for employer and noting that “proving pretext in this context ‘requires more substantial evidence than it takes to make a prima facie case’ and ‘evidence of pretext and discrimination is viewed in light of the employer’s justification’”) (quoting Phillips v.
+Mathews, 547 F.3d 905, 912-13 (8th Cir.
+2008)).

 An employer’s substantially varying statements of reasons for employment decision may be evidence that its reasons were pretextual.
 See Jones v.
 National American University, 608 F.3d 1039, 1048 (8th Cir.
 2010) (jury could find employer’s reasons were pretextual where reasons shifted over time, selected candidate lacked plaintiff’s extensive management experience and age-related comments had been made); Baker v.
 Silver Oak Senior Living Management Co., L.C., 581 F.3d 684, 689 (8th Cir.
 2009) (whether employer’s proffered reasons were pretextual was a jury issue when shifting reasons were combined with evidence from which a jury could find that management “harbored a discriminatory attitude toward older employees and desired to displace them in favor of a younger workforce”).
 Cf. Bone v.
 G4S Youth Services, LLC, 686 F.3d 948, 958-59 (8th Cir.
 2012) (plaintiff did not establish pretext where her “allegations of shifting explanations amounted to ‘nothing more than a semantic dispute’ as to whether G4S’ ultimatum to resign or be fired was a resignation or a termination”).